Last Updated on July 2, 2021 by Grow with Bovees

-Even if there is no vegetation, clover mites can survive by eating fungi, mildew, mold and other types of organic matter.
+Even if there is no vegetation, clover mites can survive by eating fungi, mildew, mold, compost and other types of organic matter.

 While clover mites do not kill their host plants because in small numbers, they do not cause a lot of damage; however, if the infestation is very large, then the damage can be significant.
 You will notice the plants wilting, drooping, yellowing or having stunted growth.